SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 • Prevent unnecessary requests when there is no phrase to search.

-This iteration enhances usability and accessibility, ensuring that search results are not lost when navigating away or refreshing the page.
+These updates enhance usability and accessibility, ensuring that search results are not lost when navigating away or refreshing the page.
 However, it introduces some edge-case UX problems we will fix in step 3.

 Reference files from the repo: